 Here's The Average Wedding DJ Cost Versus the Average Wedding Band Cost

-How Much Does A Wedding DJ Cost?
+How Much Does a Wedding DJ Cost?

 If you'd rather have a huge variety of genres, sounds and artists, a wedding DJ is the best choice for you.
-While the average wedding DJ cost does vary, the average amount couples spent in this category last year was $1,200.
+While the average wedding DJ cost does vary, the average amount couples spent in this category last year was $1,500.

-Of course, the price you end up paying will depend on how long you book the DJ for (especially if you have an extended after-party), the number of DJs, and amount of equipment required.
+Of course, the wedding DJ price you end up paying will depend on how long you book the DJ for (will the DJ play music during the wedding ceremony and cocktail hour?), the number of DJs, and amount of equipment required.
 Wedding DJs typically cost less than a live band, as they're only one or two people.
-Still, every DJ is different and has different pricing—so it's best to check with them specifically.
+Where you're getting married also has an impact on a DJ's price range.
+Mid-Atlantic couples spent the most on a DJ (about $2,100), while couples in the South, Southeast, Southwest and Midwest spent around $1,000.
+Still, every DJ (and DJ company) is different and has different pricing—so it's best to check with them specifically.

-How Much Does A Live Band For A Wedding Cost?
+How Much Does a Live Band For a Wedding Cost?

 So, Wedding Band or DJ?
 (Or Both)

 The decision is entirely up to you and your partner.
-If you're struggling with the choice, think about the songs you'd like to hear at your wedding reception.
+If you're struggling with the band vs. DJ debate during the wedding planning process, think about the songs you'd like to hear at your reception.
 If you absolutely need to hear Whitney Houston sing at your reception, then maybe a DJ is the way to go.
 But if you'd rather hear a special guitar solo live, then a wedding band might be your best choice.

 Of course, you don't have to choose between a DJ or a band.
 If you want both pros at your wedding reception, you can book both.
 Split the time between a band and a DJ for the ultimate wedding reception.
 Or, you can hire one vendor for your reception and the other for your after-party.
 Either way, you'll get all the excitement of live music plus all the variety a DJ offers.
 How's that for compromise?